Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Method

-To ensure the selected neurons are specialized for safety rather than general capabilities, we perform a set difference operation to filter out neurons that are also highly active during benign tasks:
+where $K = \lfloor p \cdot d_m \rfloor$ and $p$ denotes the intervention ratio.
+To ensure that the selected neurons are specialized for safety rather than general capabilities, we remove neurons that also exhibit high saliency on benign multimodal inputs:

-Here, $\mathcal{N}_{\text{safe}}^{(\ell)}$ represents the final set of safety-critical neurons at layer $\ell$, effectively disentangling safety mechanisms from general multimodal knowledge.
+The resulting set $\mathcal{N}_{\text{shield}}^{(\ell)}$ contains the safety neurons in layer $\ell$, thereby disentangling safety-related mechanisms from neurons responsible for general multimodal knowledge and processing.